 Military Leave Regulation 619;

 SAAO-II & Other EHRA Employment Terms & Conditions Policy 625

 |Effective Date:||February 17, 2011|

-This policy aims to provide for the voluntary sharing of vacation, bonus or sick leave among university employees in the event of serious and prolonged medical conditions that cause an employee to exhaust all available leave.
-It is not the intent of this policy to apply to incidental, normal, short-term medical conditions.
+This regulation aims to provide for the voluntary sharing of vacation, bonus or sick leave among university employees in the event of serious and prolonged medical conditions that cause an employee to exhaust all available leave.
+It is not the intent of this regulation to apply to incidental, normal, short-term medical conditions.

-This policy applies to all permanent EPA and SPA UNCSA employees in leave-earning status (including probationary employees and trainees to permanent appointments).
+This regulation applies to all permanent EHRA and SHRA UNCSA employees in leave-earning status (including probationary employees and trainees to permanent appointments).